rcloran/klipper/docs/Config_Reference.md

 #   This must be one of the supported bulk ADC sensor types and support
 #   load cell endstops on the mcu.
 #counts_per_gram:
+#reverse:
 #reference_tare_counts:
 #   These parameters must be configured before the probe will operate.
 #   See the [load_cell] section for further details.
 #safety_limit: 1000
 #   The safe limit for probing force relative to the reference_tare_counts on
 #   the load_cell.
 The default is +/-1Kg.
-#trigger_force: 50.0
+#trigger_force: 75.0
 #   The force that the probe will trigger at.
 50g is the default.
 #continuous_tare_highpass: 0.8
-#   Enable optional continuous taring while homing & probing to reject drift.
+#   Enable optional (but strongly recommended) continuous taring while homing
-#   The value is a frequency, in Hz, below which drift will be ignored.This
+#   & probing to reject drift.
+The value is a frequency, in Hz, below which
-#   option requires the SciPy library.
-Default: None
+#   drift will be ignored.
+This option requires the SciPy library.
+#   Default: None
 #continuous_tare_lowpass: 100.0
 #   The value is a frequency, in Hz, above which high frequency noise in the
 #   load cell will be igfiltered outnored.
 If this option is set,